Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

 According to Dumbledore his mother had died a decade ago.
 He was the last surviving male of a family he hated.
 Any hope of the Black family's legacy surviving rested with him.

 He vowed to use every contraceptive known to wizard kind, should the opportunity to reproduce present itself.
 The Black family deserved to die out.
 They were bigoted, arrogant and cruel- and prided themselves on those qualities as if they could actually be considered admirable.

 It would be his last great act of defiance towards the family he despised to ensure the family name died with him.
 His mother of all people, deserved nothing less.

 There was no telling what sort of disarray they would find the house in.
-Kreacher had probably died by now, leaving behind a rotting corpse that Sirius was sure would add to the furnishings.
-If Kreacher was still alive and on his last leg, it wouldn't take much for him to help the him on his way out.
+Kreacher had probably died by now, leaving behind a rotting corpse that Sirius was sure would only add to the decaying furnishings.
+If Kreacher was still alive and on his last leg, it wouldn't take much for him to help him on his way out.
 Merlin, he hated that elf.

 Kreacher would parrot the beliefs of his family about pureblood supremacy, without ever giving thought to the fact that it was those purebloods he loved so much who forced him to punish himself whenever he disobeyed them.

 His greatest aspiration in life had been to have his head chopped off and mounted to a wall in the stairwell of the Black's ancestral home.
 He was fanatical and demented- in short, the perfect elfin match to the 'Noble' and Most Ancient House of Black.

 Regulus had called it taking pride in his work.

 Regulus.
 While it would have been difficult to return to Grimmauld Place in any situation, thinking of his brother made it physically painful.
 Somewhere in his chest region there was an ache- a hollowed space never to be filled again.

 Their parents had likely only reproduced to ensure the Black name lived on, as was their duty.